-Let’s take a look at how each of these impacts the amount of tax you’ll pay when you sell an inherited property.
+Let’s take a look at how each of these impacts the amount of tax you’ll pay when you sell an inherited house.

 Ownership: Short-Term vs. Long-Term

-If you’ve owned a property for less than a year and make a profit when you sell it, it’s considered a short-term gain.3 Typically, short-term gains are taxed at a higher rate than long-term gains.
+If you’ve owned the residential property for less than a year and make a profit when you sell it, it’s considered a short-term gain.3 Typically, short-term gains are taxed at a higher rate than long-term gains.